 You should not do anything extreme after the intrauterine insemination procedure.
 Though you don’t have to take a day off from work, many people do so as it can be an emotional and sometimes overwhelming experience.
 Giving your mind and body some time to rest after the procedure is, therefore, a good idea.

 It’s also important not to engage in exercises that are high in intensity the day of your IUI treatment.
 Some experts have said that your best bet is to maintain a lower internal temperature to provide a better environment for implantation as well.
-Others have gone onto that swimming or bathing the day of an IUI procedure is a bad idea, because immersion in water the same day could increase the chances of infection.
+Others have gone on to say that swimming or bathing the day of an IUI procedure is a bad idea, because immersion in water the same day could increase the chances of infection.

 One question often posed, is that of whether or not you can have sex post-IUI.
 In most cases, the answer is yes.
 In fact, many doctors encourage it as intercourse as well as having an orgasm can cause your uterus to contract.
 This can actually help the sperm to be pushed towards the fallopian tubes, and ultimately the egg.
 However, your doctor might recommend waiting between 24 and 48 hours after the procedure to engage in intercourse.